roybrockington/mortytutorial/README.md

 # mortytutorial

-GCSE tutorial to show simply asynchronous fetching of data to be mapped in template literals.
+A Level tutorial to show simply asynchronous fetching of data to be mapped in template literals.

 Uses open-source Rick & Morty API – full details [here](https://rickandmortyapi.com/documentation/)